 - How to prevent tooth decay.
 After your baby's teeth start coming in, it is a good idea to clean them after the last formula feeding at night.
 Use a soft cloth or gauze pad at first.
 As more teeth come in, clean them with a soft toothbrush, using only water for the first few months.
 If you are not sure about the fluoride levels in your drinking water, talk to your doctor or dentist.
 Fluoride supplements are sometimes recommended but must be used with caution.
 Talk with your doctor about other ways to prevent tooth decay in your young child.
 For more information, see the topics Teething and Basic Dental Care.

 - When to offer liquids from a cup.
 You can start offering liquids from a cup when your baby is about 6 months old.
 But make sure your baby continues to get nutrition largely from breast milk or formula until he or she is 12 months old.
 After that time, try to have your child use a cup instead of a bottle.
 This can help your child avoid problems such as bottle mouth tooth decay.
 And to help prevent injuries from using bottles and cups during unsteady walking, have your child stay seated while drinking.

 - Whether to give a vitamin D supplement.
-If you are bottle-feeding formula and your baby drinks at least 32 fl oz (1 L) each day, he or she does not need a vitamin D supplement.2 Most doctors suggest daily vitamin D supplements for babies who are breast-fed or who get a mixture of breast milk and formula, starting by age 2 months.
+If you are bottle-feeding formula and your baby drinks at least 32 fl oz (1 L) each day, he or she does not need a vitamin D supplement.1 Most doctors suggest daily vitamin D supplements for babies who are breast-fed or who get a mixture of breast milk and formula.
 Talk with your doctor about how much and what sources of vitamin D are right for your child.

 When to Call a Doctor